kb1dds/fortrain_terrain_itm/README.md

 # fortran_terrain_itm

-This repository contains a collection of tools for manipulating BIL terrain files and some plubming to connect to the Irregular Terrain Model (aka.
+This repository contains a collection of tools for manipulating BIL terrain files and some plumbing to connect to the Irregular Terrain Model (aka.
 Longley-Rice) for radio propagation.

 Note: this is all very hackish at best.
 Beware.